m-barthelemy/vpn-webauth/README.md

   - `VPNWA_REDIRECTDOMAIN`: the base URL that oAuth2/Google will redirect to after signing in.
 Default: http://`VPNWA_HOST`:`VPNWA_PORT`
   - `VPNWA_GOOGLECLIENTID`: Google Client ID. **Mandatory**.
   - `VPNWA_GOOGLECLIENTSECRET`: Google Client Secret. **Mandatory**.
   - `VPNWA_ENCRYPTIONKEY`: Key used to encrypt the users OTP secrets in the database.
-Must be 32 characters. **Mandatory** if `VPNWA_OTP` is set to `true`.
+Must be 32 characters. **Mandatory** if `VPNWA_ENFORCEMFA` is set to `true`.
   - `VPNWA_SESSIONVALIDITY`: How long to allow (re)connections to the VPN after completing the web authentication, in seconds.
 Default: `3600` (1h).
     > This option aims at reducing the burden put on the users and avoids them having to go through the web auth again if they get disconnected within the configured delay, due for example to poor network connectivity or inactivity.

     > NOTE: subsequent VPN connections must come from the same IP address used during the web authentication.
-  - `VPNWA_OTP`: Whether to enforce additional 2FA after OAuth2 login.
+  - `VPNWA_ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
+  - `VPNWA_MFAVALIDITY`: How long to allow re-authenticating only with Google, without having to use the additional auth again.
+Default: `VPNWA_SESSIONVALIDITY` (require 2FA during every login).
+Must be greater than, or equal to, `VPNWA_SESSIONVALIDITY`.
+  - `VPNWA_MFAISSUER`: Name that appears on the users authenticator app or TouchID/Physical key prompt.
+Default: `VPN`.
+  - `VPNWA_MFAOTP`: Whether to enable OTP token authrntication after OAuth2 login.
+Default: `true`.
     > NOTE: This is not related to Google 2FA.
 By default Google will only require 2FA if your organization enforces it, and it will remember a device/browser for a very long time.
 This option adds a mandatory 2FA verifications upon each login, independently from your Google settings.
 Your users will have to register a new 2FA entry in their favorite authenticator app when using this web authentication for the first time.
-  - `VPNWA_OTPISSUER`: Name that appears on the users authenticator app.
-Default: `VPN`.
-    > If you change this value once you already have 2FA users, they will need to scan a QR code again and create another entry in their authenticator app.
-  - `VPNWA_OTPVALIDITY`: How long to allow re-authenticating only with Google, without having to enter a 2FA code again.
-Default: `VPNWA_SESSIONVALIDITY` (require 2FA during every login).
-Must be greater than, or equal to, `VPNWA_SESSIONVALIDITY`.
-    > NOTE: if a user re-authenticates from a different IP address, 2FA is always required.
+  - `VPNWA_MFATOUCHID`: Whether to enable Apple TouchID/FaceID strong authentication after OAuth2 login, if a compatible device is detected.
+Default: `true`.
+    > With compatible Apple devices and operating systems, this is certainly the fastest, most convenient and most secure additional authentication.
+    > If they choose this option, users will be prompted to identify using their fingerprint or face.
+This feature complies with the definiton of "Something you are" of the authentication factors.
+    > NOTE: This feature is available in MacOS >= 11.x and iOS >= 14.x.
+The option will be shown to the user if a compatible OS is detected through the User Agent value.
+This does not guarantee that the user will have the required hardware (laptop or desktop device without TouchID, or TouchID/FaceID not setup by the user).
+  - `VPNWA_MFAWEBAUTHN`: Whether to enable strong authentication using security devices such as Fido keys after OAuth2 login.
+Default: `true`.

   - `VPNWA_LOGOURL`: Add your organization logo on top of the webapp pages.
 Optional.
   - `VPNWA_SIGNINGKEY`: Key used to sign the user session tokens during the web authentication.
 By default, a new signing key will be generated each time this application starts.
     > These tokens have a very short duration since they are only required during the sign in process, so regenerating a new key every time the application starts shouldn't be too much of a problem even if that means that every existing session will be invalidated.
     > If you plan to run multiple instances of this app behind a load-balancer, you should probably consider defining your own key, identical on all nodes, or use some form of session persistence.
   - `VPNWA_ORIGINALIPHEADER`: the header to use to fetch the real user/client source IP.
 Optional.
 If running this app behind Nginx for example, you will need to configure Nginx to pass the real client IP to the app using a specific header, and set its name here.
 Traditionally, `X-Forwarded-for` is used for this purpose.

   - `VPNWA_SSLMODE`: whether and how SSL is enabled.
 Default: `off`.
 Can be `auto`, `custom`, `proxy`, `off`.
     > `off` doesn't enforce SSL at all at the application level.
 In that case you can still place the app behind an HTTPS proxy.